open-edge-insights/video-ingestion/README.md

           "type": "string"
         },
         "loop_video": {
-          "description": "whether to loop vidoe or not", "type": "boolean",
+          "description": "whether to loop video or not", "type": "boolean",
           "default": false
         },